Dsrkblood/Calculator/README.md

 - Learning the basics of the Redux library,
 - learning about the Redux Toolkit
 - getting acquainted with new hooks: useSelector, useDispatch

+## React Router

+- Configuring routes for different paths,
+- nesting of paths,
+- error handling ,'errorElement',
+- downloading and uploading data using loaders and actions,
+- learning about useFetcher hook
+- getting to know defer for delayed requests